AnotherKamila/bc-thesis/src/3-protocol.md

 ### Built on standard, well-known technologies

 Code is a liability.
 Our code has our bugs, requires specific knowledge, and is our problem.
-Therefore the protocol should require as little own code as possible.
+Therefore the protocol should reuse existing code and technologies wherever appropriate.

 --------------------------------------------

 Note that fulfilling these requirements is not at all trivial, as some, especially extensibility vs. simplicity, or security vs. simplicity, may end up contradicting each other.

-Also, statelessness and idempotence are not strictly required, as reliability may be achieved in different ways, too.
+Statelessness and idempotence are not strictly required, as reliability may be achieved in different ways, too.
 However, as shown in the following sections, statelessness is a very useful approach, as it allows to keep things simple even in the face of requirements that would otherwise need significant complexity.

 Protocol design
 ---------------